RigonP/RigonP/README.md

 <!--
 ============================================================
   README for GitHub Profile — Rigon Pira
-  ✅  GitHub username: rigonp  (stats cards, streak, trophy, snake all set) 📌  This file must live in a repo named exactly  rigonp/rigonp
+  ✅  GitHub username: rigonp  (metrics, streak, snake all set) 📌  This file must live in a repo named exactly  rigonp/rigonp
       (a public repo called "rigonp") to show on your profile.
   🔗  Note: the LinkedIn link uses "rigonpira" on purpose — that's the